 - An acute confused state and persistent fits

-Please be aware that A&E is not an alternative to getting an appointment with your GP.
-If your GP practice is closed and you require medical assistance that is not necessarily an emergency, you can call NHS 111.
-This is a relatively new service, which will direct you to the best local service to treat your injury or illness.
-You can also consider visiting an NHS walk-in centre (WIC), which will also treat minor illnesses without an appointment.
+A&E is not an alternative to getting an appointment with a GP.
+If your GP practice is closed and you require non-emergency treatment, you can call NHS 111 which will direct you to the best service, or visit an NHS walk-in-centre.
+Walk-in-centres allow patients to receive help for minor illnesses without an appointment.

 Although the main benefit of Urgent Care Centres are the lack of waiting times.
 However, other benefits include: